-I recently discovered the programming language called Nim, aka Nimrod, created by Andreas Rumpf.
+In 2014 I discovered the programming language called Nim, earlier named Nimrod, created by Andreas Rumpf.
 Its a beast of a language, not at all like my other favorite minimalistic dynamically typed Smalltalk.
 But nevertheless, this “beast” feels more like a candy box than an endless maze, and several of its characteristics makes it very compelling even though it’s not “like Smalltalk”.

 I have written several articles on Nim documenting my adventures into this new Land Of Magic.
-Its not a puristic minimal language like Lisp or Smalltalk, but its meant to be practical and fast.
+It’s not a puristic minimal language like Lisp or Smalltalk, but meant to be practical and fast.
 Practical and pragmatic as “Python”.
 Fast as “C”.

 - http://nim-lang.org/documentation.html - Read the two tutorials and the language documentation.